between Einstein's General Relativity

 Physics Department, University of Ottawa, Ottawa,

-Paul Marmet )
+The estate of Paul Marmet )

 between inertial and gravitational acceleration and its

 consequences on general relativity.
 It is shown that the simple

 compatible with the one predicting the deflection of light by the